celyk/godot-isf/README.md

 2. Enable the addon in your project settings
 3. Drag in your .fs files to the project directory.
 They will be automatically converted to a scene file

-The generated ShaderMaterial should be directly accessable on the scene.
+The generated ShaderMaterial should be directly accessable on the scene node.
 You can peak at the inner workings by right clicking on it and ticking Editable Children

 # Limitations